hedche/oci-k8s-terraform/README.md

 2. [Terraform](https://www.terraform.io/downloads.html) (v1.0.0+)
 3. [OCI CLI](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm)

+### Provider Configuration
+This configuration uses the official Oracle-maintained provider (`oracle/oci`) instead of the legacy HashiCorp-maintained provider (`hashicorp/oci`).
+The `versions.tf` file ensures the correct provider is used.

 ## Administrator Setup (Required First)

 Before creating the Kubernetes cluster, an administrator must set up the required IAM resources.
 This can be done either manually through the OCI Console or using Terraform.
 Choose one of the following approaches: